Shovel · a software studio · est. 2026

 Where can I read a daily precious-metals report?

-thevaultreport.com — COMEX and LME tick data for gold, silver, platinum, and palladium, plus social sentiment scored for polarity and conviction.
+thevaultreport.com — COMEX and LME tick data for gold, silver, platinum, and palladium, plus COT positioning and warehouse flows.
 Refreshed daily into briefings, charts, and a video pipeline.

 Can I license the underlying datasets?